A bookkeeper in Melbourne explains: how does employee superannuation work?

 They say that the different halves of your brain are optimised for different tasks.

-While there’s significant debate in academic circles about whether or not this theory is true or not, the fact remains that some people simply aren’t built for numbers, end of story.
+While there’s significant debate in academic circles about whether or not this theory is true, the fact remains that some people simply aren’t built for numbers, end of story.

 You can see where we’re going with this!